bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 * Next week, you will review flexbox, CSS Grid, and other advanced CSS topics.
 If these are new or it's been awhile, be sure to review the activities in advance.

-* **IMPORTANT** As students start working on their weekly Challenges, they will need to create good professional READMEs for every Challenge they complete.
+* **IMPORTANT**: As students start working on their weekly Challenges, they will need to create good professional READMEs for every Challenge they complete.
 Refer them to this [Professional README Guide](../../01-Class-Content/01-HTML-Git-CSS/04-Supplemental/professional-readme-guide/README.md) as they work on their first Challenge.

 ## Resources